Program | State of NY Commercial PACE Financing Program |

 Details:

 In 2009 New York enacted two separate bills -- A.B.
-8862 in August and A.B.
-40004A in November -- authorizing local governments to offer these types of programs using different mechanisms.
+8862 in August and S.B.
+66004 in November -- authorizing local governments to offer these types of programs using different mechanisms.
 Although some similarities exist between the two authorizations, the latter is generally much broader in scope and allows for a more versatile set of local programs than the former.

 In order to qualify for a loan, energy audits or renewable energy feasibility studies must be performed by a contractor certified according to standards set by the New York State Energy Research and Development Authority (NYSERDA) or by a local government under standards at least as stringent as those developed by NYSERDA.
 Energy efficiency improvements must meet cost-effectiveness criteria also established by NYSERDA.

-The definition of eligible renewable energy systems includes solar photovoltaic, solar thermal, wind, geothermal, anaerobic digester gas, and fuel cell systems that generate electric or thermal energy.
+The definition of eligible renewable energy systems includes solar photovoltaic, solar thermal, small wind, ground source heat pumps, anaerobic digester gas, fuel cell systems that generate electric or thermal energy, air source heat pumps, wood heating systems, and energy storage.
 NYSERDA is permitted to approve additional renewable energy technologies as eligible, with the exception of those that involve combustion or pyrolysis of solid waste.
 Loans may not be issued for energy efficiency improvements that have not been determined to be appropriate by an energy audit or for renewable energy systems that have not undergone a feasibility study.

 Municipal corporations are permitted to fund these programs using federal grant assistance or federal credit support mechanisms including direct loans, loan guarantees, and debt instruments.
 Municipal corporations may, but are not required, to provide for repayment of the loan through a charge on the real property which benefits from the loan.
 If a municipal corporation chooses this option, the charge must be collected at the same time and in the same manner as municipal taxes, but must be listed separately from other charges on the bill.
 In all cases, the loan constitutes a lien against the real property upon which the improvements take place.